denisequarles1/budget/README.md

 * [Usage](#usage)

 ## Description
-This application allows users to track withdrawals and deposits with or without a data/internet connection so their account balance is accurate whentraveling.\
+This application allows users to track withdrawals and deposits with or without a data/internet connection so their account balance is accurate when traveling.

 <br>
 Online Transactions Image: <br>